 STEP 1: DOODLING WITH A PURPOSE

 Why Pen?
 Because you are brainstorming ideas.
 Or doodling.
 Criticizing and judging your ideas is counter-productive.
 Not all ideas are going to be good.
 Be thankful for that.
 Don’t like what you have drawn?
 Leave that one alone and move to another rectangle.
-No erasures or cross-outs allowed.
+No erasures or cross-outs are allowed.

 To develop ideas, your brain needs all the information you can give it.
 I call all these ideas, good or bad, brain candy.
 A bad idea might be fantastic when paired with a future idea.
 But you’ll never know if you discard that bad idea from the get-go.
 Fight the urge to judge or criticize.
 Shut that logical brain down.
-Being silly helps.
+Being silly help.

 Some messy general-idea doodlings with some notes of mine while watching TV.
 Back of the envelope ideas.
 Not all are good.
 Most of them are not.
 Husband even crossed one out saying it looked angry and will probably scare the grandkids.
 He’s right.
 A couple of these doodles have potential.
 Maybe.

 Look for ideas on clothing.
-Pockets, trim around collars and cuffs, the lines of the clothing can be inspirational.
+Pockets, trim around collars and cuffs, and the lines of the clothing can be inspirational.

 Don’t be disappointed if you don’t like any of the ideas.
 It’s not unusual.
 Remember, you’re making brain-candy connections and an idea can pop into your head anywhere, anytime.
 Keep looking for ideas and doodling.